 +-Question: What does the Team Leader do?

-A Waterline Team L is the person who registers the all team details in Givematcher before any of the other team members sign up.
-The team details are the team Name; details of the team Challenge; the particular Charity the team is raining money for; and, the Target Amount the team plans to raise.
-The Team Leader then lets everyone else know the team Name which they enter with their participant details in Givematcher.
+The Team Leader MUST be over 16 years of age.
+A Waterline Team Leader is the person who registers the Team details in Benojo (as a CAMPAIGN) before any of the other team members sign up.
+The team details are the Team Name; details of the team Challenge; the particular Charity the team is raising money for; and the Target Amount the team plans to raise.
+The Team Leader then invites others to join the Team Name (known as a CAMPAIGN in Benojo).

 The Team Leader’s contact details will be forwarded to the Community Champion in their Challenge area and they will then be sent an email with some general instructions, contact details and confirmation for their Challenge route and timings.
 In the case of the any ‘extreme’ challenge route involving remote areas or special skills the Community Champion will have to to arrange make a risk assessment to confirm the team is capable of attempting it safely.
-Finally on the day of the Challenge they will confirm the team members are starting and the team start time and then the team finish time (most probably by SMS).
+Finally on the day of the Challenge they will confirm when they are starting and finishing by SMS.